uit-no/hpc-doc/development/parallel.rst

+.. _mpi_libraries:

 MPI libraries
 =============

 Information about the MPI libraries installed on Stallo.

 OpenMPI
 -------

 On stallo the default mpi-library is
 `OpenMPI <http://www.open-mpi.org/>`_.
 You compile with mpicc/mpif90,
-which will use the Intel compilers (`more info <.#compilers-libraries-and-tools>`_
+which will use the Intel compilers (`more info

-) for building the application.
+<.#compilers-libraries-and-tools>`_) for building the application.
 You can start your application with mpirun like this

 ::